Life Lines

 Asthma Medication

-In most cases a child will have prevention measures in place to prevent the Asthma attack, as mention previously prevent the trigger from causing the attack the second line of defence is the use of prevention medications
+In most cases, a child will have prevention measures in place to prevent the Asthma attack, as mentioned previously prevent the trigger from causing the attack.
+The second line of defence is the use of preventive medications.

-These medications tend to come in the form of a inhaler, however they will NOT BE BLUE.
+These medications tend to come in the form of an inhaler; however, they will NOT BE BLUE.

-These inhaler are called PREVENTERS the preventer inhaler will be different colours, shapes and may be complicated to use.
+These inhalers are called PREVENTERS.
+The preventer inhaler will be different colours, shapes and may be complicated to use.

-As school and nursery staff ensure that all staff know how to use the medication especially the Blue Reliever, if need be ask parents/ guardians to have the applicator changed.
-Below is a image of the easiest type of applicator
+As school and nursery staff ensure that all staff know how to use the medication, especially the Blue Reliever, if need be, ask parents/ guardians to have the applicator changed.

 Manage the Asthma Attack